-THE STORY THEY TELL-

 For a time they tolerated it...

-But eventually even patience has limits.
+But even patience has its limits...

-They approached Lahiel directly.
+...they approached Lachiel directly.

-Not with threats, with a request, remove the corruption that had begun to twist the natural order of the night.
+Not with threats, with a request — remove the corruption that had begun to twist the natural order of the night.

-Lahiel listened... and then refused.
+Lachiel listened... and then refused.

 THE CHOICE